DanLeEpicMan/DanLeEpicMan/README.md

 my name is dan, and welcome to my github page. you won't find anything too interesting here, but here's some info about myself:

-i'm a college student at UC Santa Barbara, majoring in mathematics. i used to do a lot of programming in Lua on Roblox during middle school and some of high school, but i've since then i've moved on and tried to branch out. i haven't really been doing as much programming as i used to these past few years, but it is definitely still a strong passion of mine. in the future, i hope to work in a computing related field, such as machine learning or software engineering.
+i'm a college student at UC Santa Barbara, majoring in mathematics. i used to do a lot of programming in Lua on Roblox during middle school and some of high school, but i've since moved on and tried to branch out. i haven't really been doing as much programming as i used to these past few years, but it is definitely still a strong passion of mine. in the future, i hope to work in a computing related field, such as machine learning or software engineering.

 you might be wondering (probably not) why i'm a math major if i have a strong desire to be with computers. well i'm glad you asked: mathematics is my absolute favorite subject.